coolzz27/how-to-/ssh/server-automatically-sync-time.md

     ssh -o StrictHostKeyChecking=no "$server" "sudo date -s '$current_time'"

-    rm -f "$temp_file"
+    if [ $? -eq 0 ]; then
+        echo "Time successfully synchronized with $server"
+    else
+        echo "Failed to synchronize time with $server" fi

     ```

-4. Make the script executable.
+5. Make the script executable.

     ```bash
     chmod +x sync_time.sh
     ```

-5. Configure ~/.ssh/config to run the script when we ssh into the server.
+6. Configure ~/.ssh/config to run the script when we ssh into the server.

     ```bash
     Host *